JetBrains/Qodana/topics/code-coverage.md

 [//]: # (title: Code coverage)

-<link-summary>Code coverage uses generated reports to calculate the overall code coverage inside a method, a class, and a file.
+<link-summary>Code coverage uses generated reports to calculate the overall code coverage inside a method, class, and file.
 It also reports on the issues connected with the missing coverage in these entities.</link-summary>

-**Code coverage** uses generated reports to calculate the overall code coverage inside a method, a class, and a file.
+**Code coverage** uses generated reports to calculate the overall code coverage inside a method, class, and file.
 It also reports on the issues connected with the missing coverage in these entities.

 This feature is available under the Ultimate and Ultimate Plus [licenses](pricing.md#pricing-linters-licenses) in the following linters:

 <table>